Stocks fall broadly on Wall Street, extending market losses - NewsBreak

 Stocks fall broadly on Wall Street, extending market losses

-Another broad stock market sell-off on Monday deepened Wall Street's losses from last week, leaving the S&P 500 with its biggest slide since mid-June.
+Another broad stock market sell-off Monday deepened Wall Street's losses from last week, leaving the Standard & Poor's 500 index with its biggest slide since mid-June.

 The benchmark index fell 2.1%, nearly doubling its losses from last week, when it broke a four-week winning streak.
-The Dow Jones Industrial Average slumped 1.9% and the Nasdaq dropped 2.5%.
+The Dow Jones industrial average slumped 1.9% and the Nasdaq composite dropped 2.5%.

-The latest market slide comes as investors grapple with uncertainty over when the highest inflation in decades will ease significantly, how much will the Federal Reserve have to raise interest rates in order to get it under control and how much will the rate hikes slow the economy.
+The latest market slide comes as investors grapple with uncertainty over when the highest inflation in decades will ease significantly, how much the Federal Reserve will have to raise interest rates to get it under control and how much the rate hikes will slow the economy.

-Wall Street will be looking for insight into these unknowns later this week, when the Federal Reserve holds its annual meeting in Jackson Hole, Wyoming.
+Wall Street will be looking for insight into these unknowns later this week, when the Federal Reserve holds its annual meeting in Jackson Hole, Wyo.

 “Volatility spiked as investors are increasingly nervous about what they might hear from officials at the Fed’s upcoming Jackson Hole symposium,” said Jeffrey Roach, chief economist for LPL Financial.

-Movie theater operators also fell in choppy trading following news that Cineworld is considering filing for Chapter 11 bankruptcy protection.
-The industry is still struggling to recover from the virus pandemic.
+Movie theater operators also fell in choppy trading after news that Cineworld is considering filing for Chapter 11 bankruptcy protection.
+The industry is still struggling to recover from the COVID-19 pandemic.
 AMC Entertainment fell 5.5% and Cinemark fell 5.8%.

 Bond yields gained ground.
 The yield on the 10-year Treasury, which influences rates on home mortgages and other loans, rose to 3.03% from 2.97% late Friday.